telerik/maui-docs/controls/slideview/inifinite-looping.md

 The application users can change the views by using the navigation buttons or pan gesture (both on mobile and desktop) and indicators (on desktop).

-By default the pan gesture is disabled on desktop and enabled on mobile.
+By default, the pan gesture is disabled on desktop and enabled on mobile.
 You can change this behavior by using the `InteractionMode` (enum of type `Telerik.Maui.Controls.SlideView.SlideViewInteractionMode`) property.
-The available options are `None` (the default value on desktop) and `Pan` (the default value on mobile).
+The available options are:
+* `None`—the default value on desktop.
+* `Pan`—the default value on mobile.

 ## Infinite Looping